-If you weren’t wearing a helmet at the time of your bicycle accident, it’s important to understand how that will – and won’t – affect your claims and/ or litigation.
+If you weren’t wearing a helmet at the time of your bicycle accident, it’s important to understand how Florida helmet law will – or won’t – affect your claims and/ or litigation.

 What is Florida’s Bicycle Helmet Law?

-Legally, there is no universal bike helmet law in Florida.
+Legally, there is no universal Florida helmet law or even bike helmet law in Florida for that matter.
 If you’re 16 or older, you don’t have to wear one.
-However, if you’re younger than that, the law says you must wear one that meets federal safety standards, fastened to your head security with a strap.
+However, if you’re younger than that, the law says you must wear one that meets federal safety standards, fastened to your head securely with a strap.

 F.S.
 316.2065, which details bicycling rights and responsibilities, specifically states,”The failure of a person to wear a bicycle helmet or the failure of a parent or guardian to prevent a child from riding a bicycle without a bicycle helmet may not be considered evidence of negligence or contributory negligence.”

 Undercutting assertions of contributory negligence is important.
-While a partially liable cyclist can still pursue damages against others involved (unlike unfortunate plaintiffs in several other states), contributory negligence F.S.
+While a partially liable cyclist can still pursue damages against others involved (unlike unfortunate bicycle crash victims in several other states), contributory negligence F.S.
 768.81 will proportionately slash the amount of money you can receive.
 For instance, if your total losses are tallied at $250,000, but a jury apportions you 30 percent fault, you shave 30 percent (or $75,000) right off the top of damages to which you would have otherwise been entitled.
 The most you could receive at that point would be $175,000.
-Maybe that doesn’t sound too bad, but factor in medical bills, lost wages and a long, painful recovery, you’re going to need all you can get.
+Maybe that doesn’t sound too bad, but factor in medical bills, lost wages and a long, painful recovery, you’re going to need all of the financial help that you can get.